 - On the day of the anomaly event, agents will congregate at a start point, a portal within the first cluster marked with three triangles around it.
-Each hour of the four-hour competition focuses on a different cluster.
-At the end of each hour, a scoring window begins, typically lasting 5 or 10 minutes.
+At specific points during a phase dictated by the rules, a scoring window occurs.
+The time and duration of the window will be specified in the rules.
 At a random, pre-determined time during that window (unknown to the agents), a snapshot is taken of the portals in the active cluster.
 Scoring for that cluster is determined from the state of the portals at the time of the snapshot.

 - The factions earn points for having certain objectives completed at the measurement time.
-In the past, these objectives have included owning portals (with some, known as volatile portals, being worth more), or creating links or control fields attached to cluster portals.
+In the past, these objectives have included:

-- Sometimes points can be earned for other actions, such as winning the last septicycle in various cells.
+- Sometimes, points or some other advantage can earned for other actions, such as finding and decoding dead drops, or winning the last septicycle in various cells.

 After the last measurement, agents congregate at a predetermined location for the after-party, where the results are announced, prizes are given out, and agents mingle.
 The results of an anomaly series often have an effect on the Ingress storyline, details of which are sometimes released during the after-party.